 2. Do one of the following:

-a: Choose the Settings icon (three horizontal lines) on the left of the Window
+a: Choose the Settings icon (three dots) on the left of the window.

-8. Select “manage search engines” and press the More button next to chumsearch.com then choose “remove from list”
+8. Select “manage search engines” and press the More button next to chumsearch.com, then choose “delete.”

 9. Click on the dropdown menu next to “Search engine used in address bar” and pick the search engine you want to use.

 How to remove Crossrider in a click